 Hair Loss (Alopecia)

 Temporary hair loss always occurs following the conditioning regimen.
 Some patients prefer to shave their heads or cut their hair very short before hair loss begins.
 Hair loss changes your appearance and can be very distressing.
 Scarves, caps, hats or wigs can be worn until your hair grows back.
-Wigs and other headgear are available for free at RPCI’s Community Cancer Resource Center (CCRC).
-You may wish to consider stopping by the CCRC before you lose your hair— a cancer information specialist can help you choose a wig similar to your hair color and style, or you might prefer a totally new look!
+Wigs and other headgear are available for free at RPCI’s Cancer Resource Center for Patients and Families.
+You may wish to consider stopping by the Cancer Resource Center before you lose your hair— a cancer information specialist can help you choose a wig similar to your hair color and style, or you might prefer a totally new look!
 Hair normally grows back within three to six months following the transplant.
 You may notice changes in the thickness, texture or curl of your hair.

 Depending on the chemotherapy and/or radiation prescribed, your skin may peel, become reddened or change shade.
 This is temporary, and you will receive creams to alleviate discomfort.
 The nurse will give you further instructions about your specific skin care.
 Less often, hyperpigmentation (dark spots on the skin) occurs.
 This usually fades over a period of one to two months.